 - Nutrients: Vitamins A, B, C, E, and K, calcium, iron, magnesium, potassium, and zinc.

 Bull’s Blood Beet microgreens have deep burgundy to green leaves with stunning red stems.
-Because of the stunning color and flavor, Bull’s Blood Beets are a staple microgreen.
+Because of the gorgeous color and flavor, Bull’s Blood Beets are a staple microgreen.

-The tender microgreens, with their deep red shoots topped with lovely leaves, are excellent in a salad because of their contrast in color and bitterness in flavor to other greens.
+With their dark red shoots topped with lovely leaves, the tender microgreens are excellent in a salad because of their contrast in color and bitterness in flavor to other greens.

 The earthy mild beet flavor is also useful in eggs or soups.